Loading...

 Historically, the ratio was fixed at 15.5:1 under the bimetallic standard in the 1800s.
 The ratio has been free-floating since the end of bimetallism.
 In modern markets, it has ranged from about 15:1 (1980) to over 120:1 (2020).

-No sign-up.
-No email.
-Just add your metals and see what they're worth — updated daily.
+Just your email — no passwords, no bank connections.
+Add your metals and see what they're worth, updated daily.

 Start Tracking FreeFree forever for up to 2 assets · See pricing